-Tragedy writes the story of a teenager struggling to find a niche in a world determined to alienate him but destiny has already selected an alternate path to a meaningful existence.
-There is so much inside this cover that I’m afraid to accidentally spoil it for you.
+Tragedy wrote this story of a teenager struggling to find a niche in a world determined to alienate him.
+Destiny, Adversity or Opportunity (You Decide) intervenes to point him towards a more meaningful existence or a merciful end.
+The thing is, there is so much inside this cover that I’m afraid to spoil it for you.
 You can find more details on the page assigned to this title.

-When teenagers take advantage of rare Irish sunshine to venture outdoors, regular injections of occasionally dry humor are to be expected.
+- When teenagers take advantage of some rare Irish sunshine to venture outdoors, regular injections of occasionally dry humor will invariably accompany them.
 In this novella, you’ll find that they mix well with the melancholy more regularly associated with the ‘Thin Places’ phenomenon.

-SKELLIG – Predates the religion that appended an Archangle’s name while the first Popes presided over what came after the Roman Empire.
-This precipitous natural phenomenon was known as ‘Tearmann’ to those who acknowledged it as a refuge for the spiritually challenged.
+- This precipitous natural phenomenon was known as ‘Tearmann’ to the people who first perceived it for what is still is, a refuge for the spiritually challenged.
 Like a needle to a magnet or perhaps a moth to the flame, a Jesuit priest is inexorably drawn to evaluate truths that he was so studiously trained to suppress.

 Jack Sullivan is subliminally summoned by this 'Thin Place' from Bangor Maine, where he ran a successful fishery.
 He comes to Kerry, as most visitors do, to bask in the Cead Mile Failte or traditional welcome laid out for the returning diaspora but Blasket apparently knows him much better than he does Blasket.